Showing posts with label high school. Show all posts

 There were no no-shows, hallelujah, but I had my college student on hand at the party as a swing, just in case.
 And there was a kid who ended up giving a last-minute yes, but fortunately I had a spare character to give her.
 Whew!

 The only materials that you *have* to have to run the party are a million printouts, including a couple of sticker sheets for name tags, and envelopes.
 But we wanted the party to look as much like the cliche version of a school dance as possible--and I've really missed party planning!--so we might have gone somewhat ham, as the teen ballerinas say.
-We bought a bunch of serving ware and photo backdrop crap from Dollar Tree, I got out all my stash scrapbook paper to make all the kids' envelopes and accessories look mitchy-matchy and fancy, and Matt did a ton of design work to turn the print-out photos of "evidence" into real-live actual pieces of evidence that looked awesome.
+We bought a bunch of serving ware and photo backdrop crap from Dollar Tree, I got out all my stash scrapbook paper to make all the kids' envelopes and accessories look mitchy-matchy and fancy, and my partner did a ton of design work to turn the print-out photos of "evidence" into real-live actual pieces of evidence that looked awesome.

 And it turns out that Burger King does not care how many crowns you take from their store.
 We got enough for each kid, and my college student and I spray painted them all gold.